 - Demand renewable energy in the supply chain

 - Optimize energy and water consumption

-We want to become circular across the value chain by engaging suppliers.
-We will close the material loop, reduce the strain on resources and reduce our footprint.
+We want to become circular across the value chain by engaging with our suppliers.
+We will close the loop on packaging materials, reduce the strain on resources and reduce our footprint.

-In the beverage industry product circularity depends to a high degree on closing the loop for packaging material (primary, secondary and tertiary).
-The elements are to remove, reduce, reuse and recycle material.
-To succeed in our strategy it is, however, pivotal that food-grade packaging material such as r-PET, is not down-cycled for non-food applications.
+In the beverage industry, product circularity depends to a high degree on closing the loop on packaging materials (primary, secondary and tertiary) but also to ensure loss and waste reduction in general.
+The elements are to remove, reduce, reuse and recycle materials.
+Avoiding downcycling of food-grade packaging material such as r-PET for non-food applications is another element.

 The food safety requirements for primary packaging material (e.g., glass bottles, PET bottles and cans) are stringent as it is key to protect our products.
 The entire packaging system, e.g. bottles, crates, trays and wraps ensures there is no harm to our products during distribution, and packaging is therefore also key for product protection and avoiding food waste.
 Thus, the packaging systems are complex, and substituting or eliminating elements such as plastic wrap or down-gauging require careful testing to ensure continued stability.